mcapeltu/PSO_Spark_Scala/README.md

 --------------------------------
 2. DAPSO
 --------------------------------
-This is the distributed asynchronous implmentation of the PSO explained in the paper:  "GPU-Accelerated PSO for Neural Network-Based Energy Consumption Prediction" (2024)
+This is the distributed asynchronous implementation of the PSO explained in the paper:  "GPU-Accelerated PSO for Neural Network-Based Energy Consumption Prediction" (2024)

 -------------------------

 Apache Spark congiguration: